Cathe0n/Cyber-Investigator-guide/README.md

 Try to identify the goal of this malicious actor.
 This can give you some sort of an idea of how to continue the investigation.
 <br><br>

-### Static analysis (Microsoft Windows <_<).
+### Malware Static analysis (Microsoft Windows <_<).
 This is going to be a bit difficult.
 If the system is known to have already been infected and YOU have isolated it from the network you can do a full system imaging and analyse the malware safely with the copied image.
-This is known as offline analysis and it’s the safest way you can analyse a system.
+This is known as static analysis and it’s the safest way you can analyse a system.
 If that’s the case you can use tools such as [IDA](https://hex-rays.com/ida-pro), [PE-Explorer](https://www.pe-explorer.com/) and [OllyDbg](https://www.ollydbg.de/download.htm)...Yeah, this is reverse engineering area WHICH will not be fully covered in this guide. (btw this for Windows ^-^).
 For Linux systems you can use [REMnux](https://docs.remnux.org/) this has everything you need to analyse malware in Linux systems.

 <br><br>
-### Dynamic Analysis.
+### Malware Dynamic Analysis.
 Another way is to dynamically analyse the malware.
 Each malware always ahve a goal and that goal requires processing power from the computer.
 You can use [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) from Microsoft itself to find suspicious services and processes running (Learn how to use this properly '-').
 Another application called Winpatrol **did** exist but it has been sent to heaven (RIP Scotty, you were the best puppy Y-Y).
 [Procmon](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) depending on the scenarios can help you understand what's the malware's goals are and can provide enough information to compile into a report.
 But a static analysis and reverse engineering can help you further understand better.